 In Part 2 of a Parents’ Guide, I reflected on why parents call a child therapist.
 In this third post I offer three core principles that guide the work.

-I chose the word touchstone in the title for its meaning – “a standard or criterion by which something is judged or recognized.”
+In the post’s title I chose the word touchstone for its meaning – “a standard or criterion by which something is judged or recognized.”
 So what then are the touchstone principles that guide the work of child therapy?

 The Team.
 The first is that you as parents, your child, the therapist, the teachers, your pediatrician and others who may be involved are a team, joining together in figuring it out and working it through.
 Each person’s role is distinct and vitally necessary, and there must be ongoing communications as needed between team members.
 On the team, the therapist plays a central, guiding and partnering role in the psychological aspects of the work.